prust/psalm-poetry/psalm-020-prepped.md

 # Psalm 20

-*Prayer and hope of victory.
-For a day of prayer in time of war*
+*For a day of prayer in time of war*

 Now may the God of power and grace
 attend His people's humble cry